Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 while the Agents connected to it (in this case the medics) can each have their own, unique observation and action values.
-If we expanded our game to include tank driver NPCs, then the Agent attached to those characters cannot share a Brain with the Agent linked to the medics.
+If we expanded our game to include tank driver NPCs, then the Agent attached to those characters cannot share a Brain with the Agent linked to the medics (medics and drivers have different actions).

 <p align="center">
     <img src="images/learning_environment_example.png"